 Then, all you have to do is toast ’em up in a skillet.

-Just like when I’m toasting nuts, I prefer the stovetop method here – no need to wait around while the oven preheats.
+Just like when I’m toasting nuts, I prefer the stovetop method (and my favorite nonstick skillet) here – no need to wait around while the oven preheats.
 And mmmmmm … they start to smell so good as they get all golden and toasty!
 You can really smell the Italian spices baked into the Flatout!

 Set your croutons aside and let ’em cool while you throw the rest of the salad together.
 So simple!